Where Can I Travel Without a Passport? (10 Incredible Places!)

 Alaska

 Alaska is a dream come true for outdoor enthusiasts.
 From hiking through pristine, snow-capped mountains or cruising along the brilliantly blue glaciers of Kenai Fjords National Park.
-If you're a bit of a daredevil, you might even find yourself skiing, snowboarding, or even dog-sledding through some of the most scenic landscapes you've ever seen.
-And let's not forget about the wildlife!
-From spotting majestic moose to catching a glimpse of a grizzly bear or watching pods of whales breaching the waters, Alaska is a wildlife lover's paradise.
+If you're a bit of a daredevil, you could even try skiing, snowboarding, or even dog-sledding through some of the most scenic landscapes you've ever seen.

 Checkout our Alaska travel guides HERE!